| North East - Yorkshire - North West and Scotland |

 English

 dubbing for the kid was done by a boy of the same age.
-Oh, and
+Oh,

 speaking about the dubbing, was the name "Wong Fei Hung" considered